-Do not allow anyone to tamper with the platform tilt device while occupants are in the platform.
+Do not allow anyone to operate the platform tilt device while occupants are in the platform.
 Serious personal injury or death could result from platform upsetting.

 The platform leveling system permits the platform to be tilted to clean out water and debris.
 It also allows the platform to be tilted for personnel rescue.
-The control may be located at the upper controls and lower controls.
+The control is located at the upper controls and lower controls.

-To tilt platform the lower boom must be raised fully and the upper boom folded to get close to the ground (operate from lower controls only).
+The platform can be tilted with the lower boom raised fully and the upper boom folded to get close to the ground (operate from lower controls only).